giovanni-venturelli/ng-jvx-multiselect/projects/ng-jvx-multiselect/README.md

 ```
 #### Search

-If the property `searchInput` is on true, the user will be able to search a value amongst the options.
+If the property `searchInput` is `true`, the user will be able to search a value amongst the options.
 `searchProp` defines the name of the property for the HTTP call.

 ##### searchMapper